RBS chief says bad bank review a distraction

 The 56-year-old New Zealander, who ran RBS's retail business for a year before he succeeded Stephen Hester, has pledged to return customers to the top of the agenda after his predecessor spent four years repairing its battered balance sheet.

-Unlike Hester, McEwan has spent the majority of his career in retail banking and was previously head of retail banking at Commonwealth Bank of Australia, where he was credited with lifting retail banking profits by 50 percent in five years.
+Unlike Hester, McEwan has spent the majority of his career in retail banking and was previously head of retail banking at Commonwealth Bank of Australia (CBA.AX), where he was credited with lifting retail banking profits by 50 percent in five years.

 (Editing by David Cowell and David Holmes)